 - Lack of real-time information and human error

 By automating aspects of regulatory compliance processes through the use of Compliance Manager, organizations can reduce the administrative burden on legal and compliance functions.
-This tooling can help address these challenges by providing more up to date information on remediation actions, more consistent reporting, and documented ownership of actions which is linked to the implementation of actions.
+This tooling can help address these challenges by providing more up-to-date information on remediation actions, more consistent reporting, and documented ownership of actions (linked to the implementation of actions).
 Organizations can automatically track remediation actions over time and see overall efficiency gains.
-This can in turn enable staff to focus more effort on gaining insights and developing strategies to help navigate risk more effectively.
+This enables staff to focus more effort on gaining insights and developing strategies to help navigate risk more effectively.

 Compliance Manager does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 Recommendations from Compliance Manager should not be interpreted as a guarantee of compliance.
-The customer actions provided in Compliance Manager are recommendations; it is up to each organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
+The customer actions provided in Compliance Manager are recommendations.
+It is up to each organization to evaluate the effectiveness of these recommendations to meet their regulatory obligations prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.

 Secure User Identities and Control Access